onosproject/onos-docs/docs/content/developers/deploy_on_gcp.md

 > If you already have a project configured that you can use feel free to skip this step.

-To create a project google provides a set of [instructions](project_instr) please follow them and name your project as you prefer.
+To create a project google provides a set of [Project instructions] please follow them and name your project as you prefer.
 For consistency this guide will use `micro-onos`

 In short: